 Round Dhaulagiri or Dhaulagiri base camp and circuit trek goes through cultivated fields associated with mountain villages; enjoying a lifestyle of the inhabitant of Magar, Gurung and Chhetri community and their culture and as well as mixed forest oak, juniper, and rhododendron.

-Dhaulagiri Trek goes further follows deep into the Dhaulagiri Himal to the Italian Base Camp and Dhaulagiri north base camp, offering a spectacular view of massive north face of Dhaulagiri I. Then you cross over French pass (5,240m) and Thapa pass (5,155m) two adventure high passes, providing more fabulous views of Dhaulagiri, Throng peak, Annapurna and Kali Gandaki River; the world deepest gorge beneath you.
+Dhaulagiri Trek goes further follows deep into the Dhaulagiri Himal to the Italian Base Camp and Dhaulagiri north base camp, offering a spectacular view of the massive north face of Dhaulagiri I. Then you cross over French pass (5,240m) and Thapa pass (5,155m) two adventure high passes, providing more fabulous views of Dhaulagiri, Throng peak, Annapurna and Kali Gandaki River; the world deepest gorge beneath you.

 Around Dhaulagiri Trek area you may see some Mountain goat, Blue sheep and the mysterious snow leopard in the remote valley of Dhaulagiri region.

-Dhaulagiri circuit or around Dhaulagiri is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
+Dhaulagiri circuit or around Dhaulagiri is perhaps the most dramatic and picturesque scenery in the Nepalese Himalaya.
 You will have face to face the view of Beautiful mountains through forests, hills and quaint and tiny villages.
-This trail is a part of Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the glacier hidden valley, passing through intriguing tiny Buddhist villages and monasteries.
+This trail is a part of the Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the glacier hidden valley, passing through intriguing tiny Buddhist villages and monasteries.
 The trek includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Abundant flora and fauna, Following the rivers upstream, ferns and forests of oak and others deciduous trees, Dhaulagiri Base Camp, French Pass, Dhampus Pass, Hidden Valley, World deepest Kaligandaki River Gorge, best views Annapurna Himalayan Range including Annapurna 1, Annapurna South, Gangapurna, Various ethnic groups, Unique Thakali cultures to explore, Enjoy Natural hot spring at Tatopani, best view from aircraft while you are flying Pokhara.